Modular sugarcane manufacturing · Indonesia

 Existing agritech rails

-Semaai, Elevarm, AgriAku already run farmer-first networks — SugarNet plugs into the processing layer.
+Semaai, Elevarm, AgriAku already run farmer-first networks — SugarNet plugs in as the processing layer.

 v.